 6 AM meant it was time to check voicemails.
 11 PM meant it was time to check voicemails again.
-Every second in between reserved for hustling, fixing the thousand problems guaranteed to crop up that day.
+Every second in between reserved for cranking and putting out the many fires guaranteed to crop up that day.

 That was my life as a Goldman Sachs VP, and despite what you might assume, I didn’t hate it.